Four important ways to get involved with Nehemiah.

 Our name, Nehemiah, comes from an ancient faith leader who brought his community together to strengthen the identity of their people and to rebuild the walls of their city – brick by brick.
 Our task today is much the same.

-2015 was a good “building and strengthening” year for Nehemiah.
+This was a good year for Nehemiah.
 Our youth empowerment programs for K-12 kids had great impact that helped keep those students a step ahead of the achievement gap.
 Not only did we influence academic success but also helped develop character, cultural identity and leadership skills.

 We were encouraged by the work of our Reentry Services team.
 They provided wrap-around services for hundreds of formerly incarcerated men – including mentoring, housing, employment services and advocacy.
 During 2015 we were awarded grants that will enable us to have three additional reentry properties up and running in 2016.
 This is exciting news for our residents and our community!